knopflerfish/knopflerfish.org/knopflerfish.org/branches/kf_osgi43/tools/android/apk/projects/README.txt

 The Lib project should be a dependency for App projects.

 KfBasicApp is an Android Application project that builds a small set of bundles to its .apk assets/jars folder.
-It contails classes for starting/stopping the service from KfServiceLib when the user pushes buttons in a simple Android view.
+It contains classes for starting/stopping the service from KfServiceLib when the user pushes buttons in a simple Android view.
 This project can be used as a template for creating new Knopflerfish Android instances (defining bundles to